"The Accumulation of Failures" Gave Birth to LLMs (Part 1) — From the Limits of Mathematics to the Geometry of Meaning

 1.2 > 0.5 → "Spam"

 "Learning" is the adjustment of these weights.
-Starting with random weights, gradually correcting the weights while checking answers.
-Repeat millions of times, and the weights converge to appropriate values.
+Start with random weights, make corrections little by little while checking answers.
+After repeating thousands of times, the weights converge to appropriate values.

-Before the perceptron, all programs ran on rules handwritten by humans.
-The perceptron was a revolutionary demonstration of the concept that machines find rules themselves from data.
+Before the perceptron, every program ran on rules hand-written by humans.
+The perceptron was a revolutionary demonstration of the concept of machines finding their own rules from data.

-The New York Times reported: "The Navy has revealed the embryo of a machine that it expects will be able to walk, talk, see, write, reproduce itself and be conscious of its existence."
-An optimistic mood prevailed.
+The New York Times reported: "The Navy revealed the embryo of an electronic computer that it expects will be able to walk, talk, see, write, reproduce itself and be conscious of its existence."
+An air of optimism was in the air.

 The Setback: The First AI Winter (1969)

-Marvin Minsky and Seymour Papert threw cold water on this.
+Marvin Minsky and Seymour Papert poured cold water on it.

-A question might arise here.
-"As Turing proved in 1936, a universal Turing machine can perform any computation.
+One question might arise here: "As Turing proved in 1936, a universal Turing machine can perform any computation.
 Why would something as trivial as XOR be a problem?"

 The answer is that Turing's universality and the perceptron's learning are completely different capabilities.

-• Turing's universality: If a human writes the correct program, any computation is possible.
+- Turing's universality: If a human writes the correct program, any computation can be done.
 XOR?
-Writable in 1 line with an if statement.
+It can be written with one line of

-• The perceptron's promise: The machine discovers rules itself from data.
+if. - The perceptron's promise: The machine discovers the rules by itself from data.
 Humans don't write the rules.

-What XOR destroyed was not "computational capability" but the "learning mechanism" itself.
+What XOR destroyed was not "computational ability" but the learning mechanism itself.

-Let's look concretely.
-XOR (exclusive OR) is the simple rule: "if both inputs are 1 or both are 0, output 0; if only one is 1, output 1."
-Plotted on a 2D plane:
+Let's look at it concretely.
+XOR (exclusive or) is the simple rule "output 0 if both inputs are 1 or both are 0; output 1 if only one is 1."
+When plotted on a 2D plane:

 The perceptron tries to separate Yes and No with a single straight line.
 But looking at the figure above, it is impossible to separate ● and ○ with one straight line.
-No matter how you draw the line, they always mix.
+No matter how you draw the line, they will always be mixed.

-If it were just this, one might say "XOR is a special case."
+This alone might be dismissed as "XOR is a special case."
 But what Minsky and Papert proved was not just about XOR.
-They showed that an entire class of problems requiring non-linear decision boundaries——parity determination (distinguishing odd from even), symmetry detection, connectivity judgment, and more——are all impossible for perceptrons.
-XOR is simply the most minimal and most embarrassing counterexample.
+They showed that the entire class of problems requiring nonlinear decision boundaries——parity judgment (even/odd discrimination), symmetry detection, connectivity judgment, and so on——were all impossible for the perceptron.
+XOR was merely the simplest and most embarrassing counterexample.

 And the reason this was devastating was the gap between expectations and reality.
 The media reported "a machine that walks and talks."
-Mathematicians proved that machine can't even learn XOR.
-The conclusion for funders: "Neural networks = dead end."
-This triggered the first AI winter.
-Research funding froze, and many neural network researchers lost their jobs.
+Mathematicians proved that machine couldn't even learn XOR.
+The conclusion for funders was "neural networks = dead end."
+This was the trigger for the first AI winter.
+Research funding was frozen, and many neural network researchers lost their jobs.

 This "however" defined the research agenda for the next 17 years.